WHY we need you in Thailand

 We have programs in basically all regions of Thailand.
 From the islands in the south, to the cultural towns in the mid to the jungle and hill tribe areas in the North.
 A brief overview of the key destinations as follows:

-Singburi is an interesting town of 142 km north of Bangkok and was founded in pre-historical period.
+Sing Buri Province is approx 142 km north of Bangkok and was founded in pre-historical period.
 In the reign of King Rama V through consolidation of 3 small towns located on the bank of The Chao Phraya River north of Ang Thong.
 The three small towns, Sing Buri, In Buri and Phrom Buri, were then established as a new town on the west of the Chao Phraya River named as Sing buri in 1895.

-Mae Sot is near to the Myanmar boarder and is a mixture of Burmese, Thai, Karen and Chinese natives giving it a distinct culture located in one of the most sparse and relaxed areas of Thailand half-way between a wildlife sanctuary and the jungle.
+Mae Sot is near to the Myanmar boarder and is a mixture of Burmese, Thai, Karen and Chinese natives giving it a distinct culture located in one of the most sparse and relaxed areas, half-way between a wildlife sanctuary and Thailand’s jungles.

 Wang Nam Khiao in the centre of Thailand and the ecological heart where an abundance of natural attractions in its forests, hills, wildlife and waterfalls that are easily accessible in locations such as Khao Yai National Park.